Amin-MAG/My-Notes/Algorithm/NetworkX.md

 # NetworkX

-It is for creating, editing, and analyzing complex networks such as graph.
+It is for creating, editing, and analyzing complex networks such as graphs.

 ```bash
 # To install